 Secondary prophylaxis (after control of the initial infection) is indicated if patients have had the following:

 Recurrent oral, vaginal, or esophageal candidiasis Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
-Symptoms depend on the site... read more ; coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute benign asymptomatic or... read more ; or cryptococcal infections Cryptococcosis Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
-Symptoms are those of pneumonia... read more : Fluconazole is used.
+Symptoms depend... read more ; coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute benign... read more ; or cryptococcal infections Cryptococcosis Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
+Symptoms... read more : Fluconazole is used.

 Latent toxoplasmosis Toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
 Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more : This asymptomatic condition is indicated by serum antibodies (IgG) to Toxoplasma gondii.
 TMP/SMX (in doses used to prevent P. jirovecii pneumonia) is used to prevent reactivation and consequent toxoplasmic encephalitis.
 Latent infection is less common (about 15% of adults) in the United States than in Europe and most developing countries (up to 70 to 80% of adults).